colinhiggs/groupthink-ui/README.md

 # groupthink-ui
-Manipulate groups from the groupthink service
+Manipulate groups from the groupthink service.

+This is just a project to play with vue.js at the moment.